Andy Ibáñez Preview, Player Props: Tigers vs. Guardians

 Andy Ibáñez At The Plate

-- Ibanez has picked up an RBI in 24.5% of his games this season, with two or more RBI in 6.4% of his games.
-He has also produced three or more runs in three contests.
+- Ibanez has had an RBI in 28 games this year (25.2%), including eight multi-RBI outings (7.2%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.